-Shopping on Amazon – Amazon donates 0.5% of the price of eligible AmazonSmile purchases to the charitable organization selected by their customers.
+SHOPPING ON AMAZON—Amazon donates 0.5% of the price of eligible AmazonSmile purchases to charitable organization selected by their customers.
 St. Matthew is registered with AmazonSmile.
-Bookmark this link: http://smile.amazon.com/ch/23-6005341 and, when you shop at AmazonSmile, all your eligible shopping will benefit St. Matthew.
+Bookmark this link: http://smile.amazon.com/ch/23-6005341 and, when you shop at AmazonSmile, your eligible shopping will benefit St. Matthew.

 LOAVES AND FISHES—We continue to support the Loaves and Fishes Food Pantry.
 Non-perishable foods can be brought to the church and placed in the can in the hallway.
 We are also accepting new or gently used kitchen items.
 Your generosity provides much-needed food products to people in Delaware County.

-DURING THE MONTHS OF OCTOBER THROUGH DECEMBER, WELCA is collecting items for the Welcome Church in Philadelphia where The Rev. Violet Little, founder, ministers to persons in poverty.
-The items needed in these months are: hot chocolate, coffee, tea, artificial sweeteners, socks, paper products (cups, plates, bowls), plastic forks and spoons, drawing pads, pens, colored pencils, drawing paper and cookies.
+DURING THE MONTH OF APRIL, WELCA is collecting items for the Welcome Church in Philadelphia where The Rev. Violet Little, founder, ministers to persons in poverty.
+Items needed this month are: tote bags with drawstrings, iced tea, lemonade, bottled water, and cookies.

-PUB THEOLOGY—Another session of Pub Theology will be held at Red Iron American Pub on October 25th, at 7:00 p.m.
-We will be talking about the Reformation and the theological claims that drove it.
-Do they have any relevance for us today?
-We hope you can join us!
-Please RSVP via the “Sign-up Genius” or on the sign-up sheet across from the church office.
+PUB THEOLOGY—Another session of Pub Theology will be held at Red Iron American Pub on Wednesday, April 25th, at 6:30 p.m.
+We will be discussing resurrection, the afterlife, and the end of time.
+If you can join us, please RSVP via the “Sign-up Genius” or on the sign-up sheet across from the church office.